Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 ### 2 Project Goal

-The aim of the project is to investigate a possible relationship between Tether coin, which is a stable coin paged to the dollar, and the quantity of Bitcoin that has been transacted during the same period.
+The aim of the project is to investigate a possible relationship between Tether coin, which is a stablecoin paged to the dollar, and the quantity of Bitcoin that has been transacted during the same period.

 Period taken in consideration: